Yuri-Is-On-Rage-Mode/Yuri-Is-On-Rage-Mode.github.io/README.md

 # 🌟 GitHub Pages! 🌟

-Hey there, fellow internet explorer! 🚀 You've stumbled upon the magical realm of **Yuri**! 🧙‍♂️💻 Prepare yourself for a wild ride through my world of code, chaos, and creativity! 🎢✨
+Hey there, fellow internet explorer! 🚀 You've stumbled upon the magical realm of **HamzaS**! 🧙‍♂️💻 Prepare yourself for a wild ride through my world of code, chaos, and creativity! 🎢✨

 ## 🌐 What's This About?

-This GitHub Pages site is where I showcase my epic projects, mind-blowing programming languages, and maybe a few rants about my hacked account (RIP `Yuri-DaBang`) 😡😠🤬.
+This GitHub Pages site is where I showcase my epic projects, mind-blowing programming languages, and maybe a few rants about my hacked account (RIP `HamzaS-DaBang`) 😡😠🤬.
 Join me as I dive into the depths of coding madness and come out victorious (hopefully)! 💪🦸‍♂️

 ## 🤩 What You'll Find Here